Frequently Asked Questions

 Do parents have to be involved in the day-to-day learning?

 Not during school hours!
-Our program is a drop-off hybrid model, meaning students are guided and supported by experienced educators while they’re with us.
+Our program is a drop-off model, meaning students are guided and supported by experienced educators while they’re with us.
 We handle the core academics during our structured morning sessions, so parents are not expected to teach or assist during the school day.

 At home, parents can choose how much they want to be involved.
 Some families use afternoons for supplemental learning, field trips, deep dives, or creative projects, while others take a more relaxed approach.
 You’ll have full access to your child’s curriculum and progress, but how you use that time is completely up to you.